Please update your browser

 Boldly experimental in method and rigorously precise in execution, Ryūsuke Hamaguchi’s growing body of work demonstrates the continuing vitality of classical Japanese and international auteur cinema.
 Room 2 focuses on two topics addressed in the portrait interview in this room: Hamaguchi's approach to adaptation and to selecting spaces.
 The latter point sets the stage for the broader exploration of the cinematic significance of specific locations and itineraries across film history in Room 3.
 Photograph by Gus Aronson (Tokyo, November 2022)

-Ryūsuke Hamaguchi Interview
+Ryūsuke Hamaguchi Portrait Film

 Go to the next room